xoofx/Varena/doc/readme.md

 The granularity size of an arena is a multiple of an OS Page Size (`VirtualArenaManager.Handler.PageSize`), usually `4 KiB` on Windows or Linux, but can be different (e.g `16 KiB` on macOS Apple Silicon).

 By default, Varena will commit memory by block of `64 KiB`.
-This value is taken to avoid calling the OS for committing the memory.
+This value is taken to avoid calling the OS too frequently for committing the memory (so less kernel context switch).
 So for example, on Windows and Linux, it is committing `16` pages of `4 KiB`.
 This factor is called the `CommitPageSizeMultiplier`.

 The `CommitPageSizeMultiplier` can be configured at two levels: